MLR-SNet: Transferable LR Schedules for Heterogeneous Tasks: Introduction

+Scheduling learning rate (LR) for the SGD algorithm is one of the most widely studied aspects to help improve the training for DNNs.
+Specifically, it has been experimentally studied how the LR \cite{jastrzkebski2017three} essentially influences minima solutions found by SGD.
+This issue is also investigated from the theoretical perspective.
+For example, Wu et al., \cite{wu2018sgd} theoretically analyzed that LR plays an important role in minima selection from a dynamical stability perspective.
+Furthermore, they used stochastic differential equations to prove that the higher the ratio of the LR to the batch size, the flatter minimum inclines to be selected.
+Besides, He et al., \cite{he2019control} provided PAC-Bayes generalization bounds for DNN trained by SGD, which are highly correlated with LR.
+In summary, it is being more widely recognized that designing a proper LR schedule tends to highly influence the generalization performance of DNN training result \cite{bengio2012practical,schaul2013no,nar2018step,liu2020stochastic}.

+There mainly exist three kinds of hand-designed LR schedules: (1) Pre-defined LR schedule policies.
+Typical ones include decaying and cyclic LR \cite{gower2019sgd,loshchilov2016sgdr} (as depicted in Fig. \ref{fig1d} and \ref{fig1e}), with a good training efficiency in practice.
+This line of methods have been mostly used in current DNN training, and become the default setting across the current popular deep learning libraries like Pytorch \cite{paszke2019pytorch}.
+Some theoretical works have further proved that the decaying schedule can yield faster convergence \cite{ge2019step,davis2019stochastic} or avoid strict saddles \cite{lee2017first,panageas2019first} under some mild conditions.
+(2) Adaptive gradient descend methods.
+Typical methods in this category include AdaGrad \cite{duchi2011adaptive}, RMSProp \cite{tieleman2012lecture}, and Adam \cite{kingma2014adam}, often using the adaptive LR for each model parameters based on some gradient information.
+(3) LR search methods.
+The main idea is to borrow LR search strategies, , such as Polyak’s update rule \cite{rolinek2018l4}, Frank-Wolfe algorithm \cite{berrada2018deep}, and Armijo line-search \cite{vaswani2019painless}, used in traditional optimization approaches \cite{nocedal2006numerical} to DNN training, by searching LR adaptively in each updating step.

-Although above LR schedules (as depicted in Fig. \ref{fig1d} and \ref{fig1e}) can achieve competitive results on their learning tasks, they still have evident deficiencies in practice.
-On the one hand, these pre-defined LR schedules as well as their additional hyper-parameters, suffer from the limited flexibility to adapt to non-convex optimization problems due to the significant variation of training dynamics.
-On the other hand, there does not exist a common methodology to guide the design of general LR schedules.
-When encountering new problems, it should choose the LR schedules above, and then tune the hyper-parameters, which is time and computation expensive to find such a good schedule.
-This tends to increase their application difficulty and harm their performance stability in real problems.
+Although above LR schedules can achieve competitive results on certain learning tasks, they still have evident deficiencies in practice.
+On the one hand, these policies need to manually pre-specify the formulation of the LR schedules, inevitably suffering from the limited flexibility to adapt to the complicated DNN optimization problems due to the significant variation of its training dynamics.
+On the other hand, when solving new heterogeneous tasks, it always needs to redesign proper LR schedules from scratch, as well as to tune their involved hyperparameters.
+This process is often time and computation expensive, which tends to further raise their application difficulty in real problems.